stelzinga/MF/Management_Framework-Appendix.md

 - CRITICAL xxx

 In which:
-- xxx = short decription of the Check
+- xxx = short description of the Check
 - INFO = no breaches were found
 - WARNING = breaches were found
 - CRITICAL = check could not run at all